Want to know more about the ballet? Here’s everything you need to know prior to attending a performance.

 Ballet was first organized as a system of movement by Louis XIV’s personal ballet master in 17th-century French courts.
 Over time, the French names for ballet poses and positions became universal.
 Today, dancers can take a class anywhere in the world and easily follow along even if they don’t speak French.

 A traditional style of ballet that emphasizes artistry through technique.
-Established and refined over centuries, classical ballets include pointe work and are set to the beautiful sounds of an orchestral score.
+Established and refined over centuries, classical ballets usually include precise pointe work and are set to the beautiful sounds of an orchestral score.

-A contemporary style of ballet that tends to redefine the rules of dance and push the boundaries of ballet.
-Modern ballet is both emotionally and visually evocative and often brings abstract ideas to life on stage.
+A recent style of ballet that tends to push the boundaries of dance and art and challenge classical ballet’s strict positions, norms, and rules.
+Contemporary ballet is often emotionally and visually evocative or may bring abstract ideas to life on stage.

 There are between 30-40 dancers in our company.
 Young dancers usually begin training at a school like our own Texas Ballet Theater School (TBTS), then audition for ballet companies as they reach the professional level.
 These dancers typically enter the company as trainees, moving to apprenticeship and eventually to the rank of company dancer.